pbkhrv/ulauncher-notes-nv/README.md

 - Keyboard-centric search-first user experience: every action, including new note creation, begins with a search
 - Intuitive fuzzy search of note titles and contents in Ulauncher
 - Notes are stored as individual text/markdown/whatever files in a directory - use your favorite tools to keep notes synchronized across devices
-- Use your favorite editor you like to view and edit notes
+- Use your favorite editor to view and edit notes

 ## Why?